stfc/docker-and-gh-actions-for-ml/docs/3-containerise-it.md

 ![Rkt logo](/images/containerise-it/rkt.svg){: style="height: 100px; float: right;"}

-[Rkt](https://coreos.com/rkt/) is developed by CoreOS to be compatible with Docker images but with more of a focus on better security through customisable isolation.
+[Rkt](https://coreos.com/rkt/){target="_blank" rel="noopener noreferrer"} is developed by CoreOS to be compatible with Docker images but with more of a focus on better security through customisable isolation.
 It's mainly advertised as a container runtime replacement for large production-ready Kubernetes clusters.
-Recently, Red Hat acquired CoreOS and as a result development of Rkt stopped and the [GitHub Repository](https://github.com/rkt/rkt) was archived.
+Recently, Red Hat acquired CoreOS and as a result development of Rkt stopped and the [GitHub Repository](https://github.com/rkt/rkt){target="_blank" rel="noopener noreferrer"} was archived.

 ## Making the Dockerfile